DaveMBush/SmartNgRX/apps/documentation/src/app/using-smart-ng-rx/crud-support/deleting/index.md

 }
 ```

-Note: node.node is typed as `RowProxyDelete` which defines the optional delete method.
+Note: node.node is typed as `RowProxyDelete`, which defines the optional delete method.
 Because the delete method will, by definition, be available we can safely use the non-null assertion operator `!` to call it.

 Everything else happens for you under the covers.